-The applicant must call 714-433-6285 to schedule an appointment to obtain and complete a tester's application form and take the certification exam.
+Appointment- The applicant must call (714) 433-6284 to schedule an appointment to obtain and complete a tester's application form and take the certification exam.

-Any person applying for initial certification may be required to pass both a written and a performance (practical) exam.
+Certification Exam- Any person applying for initial certification may be required to pass both a written and a performance (practical) exam.
 A score of at least 80% must be attained on the written exam in order to qualify for the practical exam.
-The practical exam consists of testing a pressure vacuum breaker, a double check valve backflow prevention device and a reduced pressure principle backflow prevention device.
+The practical exam consists of correctly testing a pressure vacuum breaker, a spill-resistant vacuum breaker, a double check valve backflow prevention device, and a reduced pressure principle backflow prevention device with a 1-hour time period.
 Other backflow prevention devices that are approved in the future by the USC Foundation for Cross Connection Control, the State Department of Health Services and Orange County Environmental Health may also be included in the certification exam.
 During the practical examination, a test report form must be completed for each device tested.
-Also, oral troubleshooting questions may be asked during the practical examination.
+Additionally, the candidate must also complete a written troubleshooting quiz.

 The following persons are required to complete and pass the Environmental Health Cross Connection written exam: